 Accuracy for males with initial training population

-For male candidates, genomic prediction more than doubled the accuracy compared to the parent average in conventional scenario.
-This is in agreement with Schaeffer [2] and Wolc et al. [12]. showed up to two-fold increase.
-However, in our study, this increase was even higher, since genomic prediction also increased the accuracy of parent average.
+For male candidates, genomic prediction more than doubled the accuracy compared to the parent average (first stage of selection) in conventional scenario.
+This is in agreement with Schaeffer [2] and Wolc et al. [12] that showed up to two-fold increase.
+However, in our study this increase was even higher, since genomic prediction also increased the accuracy of parent average.

 Within the genomic scenarios, the accuracy for male candidates was high regardless of the amount of genotyping and phenotyping for two reasons.
 First, the accuracy of their parent average was high, since we tested offspring of elite matings.
 Second, starting with a 10,000 training population gave an adequate starting point for accurate prediction.
 The accuracy was additionally boosted by using all available information jointly through single-step genomic prediction.

-In contrast, reducing phenotyping decreased the accuracy for sires, despite increased genotyping.
+In contrast, reducing phenotyping decreased the accuracy for sires.
 This was due to two reasons.
 First, since we used truncation selection to select the sires, their breeding values were in the tail of distribution.
-Each additional phenotypic record only marginally increases the overall accuracy of individuals breeding values, but that can affect distinguishing the very best sires.
+Each additional phenotypic record only marginally increased the overall accuracy of individuals breeding values, but that affected distinguishing the very best sires.
 Second, with increased investment into genotyping the training population grew quicker and reached the limit of 25,000 at which we removed sires genotypes in favour of cow genotypes.
 However, since this is the accuracy after the selection has been made, it is not of great interest for breeding.

 Although sires already had phenotyped progeny, their accuracy was lower than for male candidates and had a larger standard deviation due to two reasons.
 First, this was due to a small number of sires, since each year we selected only five.
 Second, both male candidates and sires came from a truncated distribution with reduced variance, but the variance for the sires was even smaller.
 This in turn reduced the empirical accuracy computed as the Pearson’s correlation coefficient between the true and estimated values.